TPitchers/Swift101/README.md

 ### `guard`

-`guard` is a way to backout of a function without the entire function becoming nested deeper.
+`guard` is a way to back-out of a function without the entire function becoming nested deeper.
 It can be used the same way `if` can and also allows for unwrapping optionals just like `if let`.

 ``` swift
 func doesSomething(neededVariable: Thing?) {